Teen privacy and parent trust

 As your child gets older, she needs more privacy and more personal and psychological space.

-This is because your child is dealing with big teenage challenges, such as working out what kind of person he is.
-He’s also gaining new physical and thinking capacities, and developing new social interests.
+This is because your child is dealing with big teenage challenges, like working out what kind of person he is.
+He’s also gaining new physical and thinking skills, and developing new social interests.
 Part of becoming a grown-up is learning to handle these challenges with independence and responsibility.

 Wanting more privacy and time alone doesn’t necessarily mean your child has something to hide.
 Secrecy goes along with the development of independence – it’s a natural part of adolescence.